Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 4. The download item add/edit page in the WordPress admin dashboard.

 == Changelog ==

+= WIP =
-= Amazon bot filter added.
+- Amazon bot filter added to the bot detection function.
+- Added a filter hook 'sdm_get_ip_address' to allow modification of the detected IP address.

 = 3.9.35 =
 - Added output escaping to a parameter in the sdm_download_link shortcode.